TeeBee20/U-ft-DJ-Khaled/README.md

 ## More ideas for apps

+Constrain yourself to just 1 or 2 features.
+Only think about extending your app after implementing the core idea.
+Think of a common problem that you face daily or an app on your phone that you don't quite like how it works.
+What could you do better?

 1. Dictionary app: use a JSON file as your source of data (like the one from [here](https://github.com/adambom/dictionary))

 2. Grocery list app: like a To Do list but with support for grouping items by recipe and different quantities (with different units!).
 You could add features like reusing lists.
 This is a good app to learn about `localStorage` to stor application data without a server.